Contra Costa Plan B

 Primary driver: Federal and state funding changes.

 Source: FY26-27 Budget Development Key Considerations (PDF), p.
-13
+13; CCH Budget Forecast Slides (RES-2026-40)

 Sales tax vs. higher service costs